microsoft/pai/pai-management/doc/cluster-bootup.md

 ## Overview <a name="overview"></a>

-We assume that the whole cluster has already been configured by the system maintainer to meet the following requirements:
+We assume that the whole cluster has already been configured by the system maintainer to meet the [Prerequisites](../../README.md#how-to-deploy).

-- A [dev-box](./how-to-setup-dev-box.md) has been set up and can access the cluster.
-- SSH service is enabled on each of the machines.
-- All machines share the same username / password for the SSH service on each of them.
-- The username that can be used to login to each machine should have sudo privilege.
-- All machines to be set up as masters should be in the same network segment.
-- A load balancer is prepared if there are multiple masters to be set up.

 With the cluster being set up, the steps to bring PAI up on it are as follows: